2024–25 AC Ajaccio season

-The 2024–25 season will be the 115th season in the history of the AC Ajaccio, and the club's second consecutive season in Ligue 2.
-In addition to the domestic league, the team will participate in the Coupe de France.
-On 27 June, AC Ajaccio was pronounced demoted to Championnat National by the DNCG.
+The 2024–25 season was the 115th season in the history of the AC Ajaccio, and the club's second consecutive season in Ligue 2.
+In addition to the domestic league, the team participated in the Coupe de France.

+On 27 June 2024, AC Ajaccio was pronounced demoted to Championnat National by the DNCG.
 Then, they announced their decision to appeal.
 Ajaccio's appeal was heard and accepted on 11 July.

+At the end of the season, AC Ajaccio was administratively relegated to the Régional 2, the seventh tier of French football.